DAQ PCB: The Core of Precision Data Acquisition, A Bridge from Sensors to the Digital World

 24-bit 16,777,216 144 dB Seismic monitoring, precision weighing (Scale PCB), acoustic research Extremely high resolution, designed for measuring weak signals

-Calibration Technology and Measurement Traceability
+Calibration Techniques and Measurement Traceability

 • Self-calibration: Many high-end DAQ PCBs incorporate high-precision reference voltage sources and self-calibration circuits.
 The system can periodically disconnect external inputs, connect the reference voltage to the ADC, and measure its digital output.
 By comparing with known reference values, current gain and offset errors can be calculated and compensated digitally.